IMI-KIT/eplus-lod/README.md

 ```

 This will assign the value `42` to the `simulationId` variable and export
-the data in the `RESIDENTIAL` output environment into the file `export.ttl`
+the data in the `RESIDENTIAL` output environment in `eplusout.eso` into the
-using the TURTLE format.
+file `export.ttl` using the TURTLE format.

 ## Command-Line Reference